lactua/dotfiles/README.md

   --skipdeps            Skip installing dependencies
 ```

-After installing, do not delete the dotfile and do not move it

 ## Update
 Once the dotfiles is installed you can update it easly by `git pull` the repo and run the `install.py` script